intel/kernel-fuzzer-for-xen-project/README.md

 In case it's a remote system replace localhost with the IP of the system; note however that the VNC connection is not encrypted so it may be better to setup an SSH tunnel to connect through.

 Follow the installation instructions in the VNC session.
-Configure the network manually to 10.0.0.2/24 with a default route via 10.0.0.1
+If you use static networking then configure the IP manually to 10.0.0.2/24 with a default route via 10.0.0.1, and choose a DNS server of your own choosing (for example 9.9.9.9).

 # 7. Grab the kernel's debug symbols & headers <a name="section-7"></a>
 ----------------------------------